Patrick Wisdom Player Props: Cubs vs. Reds

 Reds Pitching Rankings

+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks sixth in MLB.

-- The Reds' 4.90 team ERA ranks 27th among all league pitching staffs.
+- The Reds have a 4.90 team ERA that ranks 27th across all MLB pitching staffs.

 - Reds pitchers combine to rank 19th in baseball in home runs surrendered (63 total, 1.2 per game).

-- Williamson (0-0) makes the start for the Reds, his third of the season.

-- His most recent appearance came on Monday against the St. Louis Cardinals, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up four hits.
+- The right-hander's last time out came on Tuesday against the St. Louis Cardinals, when he threw five innings, surrendering seven earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.